JoseHervas/userfinder/README.md

 ```

 ## Editing sites.txt
 If you wish to add more sites, don't forget to add the `{}` as placeholder for the username.
 It might return false-positives if the website returns 200s on invalid requests.
-If this happens, you can the message returned by the page in the `not_found_msg` list.
-Make sure to write it in lower-cases.
+If this happens, add the message returned by the page in the `not_found_msg` list.
+Make sure to write it in lower cases because the code will convert the entire response to lower case to avoid missing matches due to case sensitivity.
 Also, I had issues with html.unescape so I'm not decoding the HTML entities.
 If the message contains entities, simply add them to the list.